parvanescu/FirstGoProject/README.md

-# FirstGoProject
-Backend for the WareHouse repo
+# Graphql backend for organize-me web site
-Using graphql for delivery and mongodb for storing
+Using graphql for delivery and mongodb for storing Under development atm.